luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

         Number of high-quality bases for each observed allele (Number=R,Type=Integer)

  ## Variant Calling Pipeline

+With multiple samples variant call you can either:
+1. Call the variants SIMULTANEOUSLY on all BAM files; or
+2. Call variants separately on each BAM file and then MERGE the VCFs

 ```bash
 # setting up environments, including paths
 ml SAMtools